Submission channels

 Backup procedure

 When MACCs was designed, great importance was attached to high availability.
 In the event that access to MACCs is not possible during operating hours, the backup procedure is generally employed after consultation with the support team credit claims.
-This allows for the submission, updating and return of credit claims as well as the updating of ratings via email or fax.
+This allows for the submission, updating and return of credit claims as well as the updating of ratings via email.
 More information on the backup procedure can be found in the MACCs documentation.
 Should you experience any problems or disruptions in relation to MACCs or accessing ExtraNet, you are advised to contact the support team credit claims immediately.
 The operating and support hours can be found at the top right-hand side of this page.